-- \ Less than 1% of issued and outstanding shares of Ovintiv common stock as of March 8, 2023. - (1) The amounts set forth in this column represent, in respect of each applicable director and officer, the sum of. (i) the number of shares of Ovintiv common stock in respect of which such director or officer had sole or shared voting or investment power as of March 8, 2023; and (ii) the number of shares of Ovintiv common stock that may be received by such director or officer upon the exercise of "in-the-money" stock options, RSUS or PSUs held by such director or officer that are exercisable on or before May 8, 2023 based on, for the purposes of this table, the closing price of shares of Ovintiv common stock on the NYSE on March 8, 2023 (US\$41.59) for U.S. based directors and officers, and the closing price of shares of Ovintiv common stock on the TSX on March 8, 2023 (C\$57.40) for Canada-based directors and officers. - (2) The amounts set forth in this column represent, in respect of each applicable director and officer, the number of shares of Ovintiv common stock that would be received by each applicable director or officer upon the stock-settlement of the RSUS, PSUs and stock options, as applicable, held by each such director or officer pursuant to the Omnibus Incentive Plan with a vesting date after May 8, 2023, based on, for the purposes of this table, the closing price of shares of Ovintiv common stock on the NYSE on March 8, 2023 (U\$\$41.59) for U.S. based directors and officers, and the closing price of shares of Ovintiv common stock on the TSX on March 8, 2023 (C\$57.40) for Canada-based directors and officers.
+- \ Less than 1% of issued and outstanding shares of Ovintiv common stock as of March 8, 2024. - (1) The amounts set forth in this column represent, in respect of each applicable director and officer, the sum of. (i) the number of shares of Ovintiv common stock in respect of which such director or officer had sole or shared voting or investment power as of March 8, 2024; and (ii) the number of shares of Ovintiv common stock that may be received by such director or officer upon the exercise of "in-the-money" stock options, Restricted Share Units ("RSUs") or Performance Share Units ("PSUs") held by such director or officer that are exercisable on or before May 8, 2024 based on, for the purposes of this table, the closing price of shares of Ovintiv common stock on the NYSE on March 8, 2024 (US\$49.46) for U.S. based directors and officers, and the closing price of shares of Ovintiv common stock on the TSX on March 8, 2024 (C\$66.75) for Canada-based directors and officers. - (2) The amounts set forth in this column represent, in respect of each applicable director and officer, the number of shares of Ovintiv common stock that would be received by each applicable director or officer upon the stock-settlement of the RSUs, PSUs and stock options, as applicable, held by each such director or officer pursuant to the Omnibus Incentive Plan with a vesting date after May 8, 2024, based on, for the purposes of this table, the closing price of shares of Ovintiv common stock on the NYSE on March 8, 2024 (U\$\$49.46) for U.S. based directors and officers, and the closing price of shares of Ovintiv common stock on the TSX on March 8, 2024 (C\$\$66.75) for Canada-based directors and officers.
 For the purposes of this calculation, PSUs are valued at target level, however the actual number of shares of Ovintiv common stock deliverable based on actual performance may equal up to 200% of the target level.
 The RSUs, PSUs and stock options granted to the listed directors and officers pursuant to the Omnibus Incentive Plan may be settled in cash or in shares of Ovintiv common stock, as determined by the HRC Committee in its sole discretion.
-Because such awards will not vest on or before May 8, 2023, the shares of Ovintiv common stock associated with such awards are not "beneficially owned" under Rule 13d-3 under the Exchange Act. - (3) Shares of Ovintiv common stock beneficially owned by unlisted executive officer Meghan N. Eilers (31,080) are included in this total. - (4) The number of shares of Ovintiv common stock that would be received by unlisted executive officer Meghan N. Eilers (52,256) in the circumstances described in footnote (2) above are included in this total. - (5) These numbers include 18 persons, 12 independent directors, and 6 executive officers.
+Because such awards will not vest on or before May 8, 2024, the shares of Ovintiv common stock associated with such awards are not "beneficially owned" under Rule 13d-3 under the Exchange Act. - (3) Lee A. McIntire notified the Board that he will retire from the Board effective May 1, 2024. - (4) As of March 8, 2024, these numbers include 17 persons, 11 independent directors, and 6 executive officers. - (5) Shares of Ovintiv common stock beneficially owned by unlisted executive officer Rachel Moore (77,066) are included in this total. - (6) The number of shares of Ovintiv common stock that would be received by unlisted executive officer Rachel Moore (81,989) in the circumstances described in footnote (2) above are included in this total.